-If you are still in school, then I hope your little teacher heart is still well and you are planning your last day soon.
+Are you prepared for the last week of school?
+If you are still in school, then I hope your little teacher heart is still well and you are planning your last day of school soon.
 I know we all love to teach, but God gave teachers summer vacation for a reason.
 Am I right?
-So I’m here to help, if you need some fun activities for the last day.
+So I’m here to help, if you need some fun activities for the last days of school.
 Even up to the final day, I try to keep my kiddos busy with academic activities.
-So here are 5 things we do on the last day of school.
+Here are 5 things we do on the last day of school.

 1. Literacy Activity